 The key is to change your focus from competing with others to competing with yourself.
 Focus on improving your skills, technique, results, and your own PRs and you will not only get better, but you will stay safe.

-- Find an onboarding classwith a coach who can get you involved safely rather than joining an advanced, competitive class.
+Find a class that on boards you with a coach who can get you involved safely rather than joining an advanced, competitive class.
 A good coach teaches you the correct mechanics and form for exercises and has variations to adapt them to your needs and skill level.

 Research has shown that when an experienced coach or trainer is involved, the rate of any kind of injury decreases dramatically.